Kauffman bracket intertwiners and the volume conjecture: Introduction

+Plan of the paper: In section \ref{sec22}, we introduce the Kauffman bracket skein algebra, the classical shadow, the volume conjecture, and the Chekhov-Fork algebra, etc. Section \ref{seeee} is about the discussion on the irreducible representations of skein algebras of the closed torus and the once punctured torus.
+In section \ref{seccece}, we calculate the intertwiners for the closed torus and prove Theorem \ref{ttttttt}.
+In section \ref{sectiiii}, we formulate our conjecture for periodic diffeomorphisms and prove Theorems \ref{8888} and \ref{6666}.

-Acknowledgements: The idea of considering periodic case was suggested by my supervisor Andrew James Kricker.
-We would like to thank Andrew James Kricker, Roland van der Veen, Jeffrey Weenink Andre and Xiaoming Yu for constructive discussion and help.
-The research is supported by NTU research scholarship.
+{\bf Acknowledgements}: The idea of considering periodic case was suggested by my supervisor Andrew James Kricker.
+We would like to thank Andrew James Kricker, Jeffrey Weenink, Roland van der Veen and Xiaoming Yu for constructive discussion and help.
+We wish to thank the referee most warmly for numerous suggestions that have improved the exposition of this paper.
+The research is supported by the NTU research scholarship from the Nanyang Technological University (Singapore).